-Whether you’re prepping for an audit, troubleshooting an issue or comparing your prod and dev environments, NetSuite gives you several tools for investigating what’s happening in your system.
+Whether you’re prepping for an audit, troubleshooting an issue or comparing your prod and dev environments, NetSuite's user activity logs give you several tools for investigating what’s happening in your system.

 We recently hosted a webinar breaking down the various ways you can audit NetSuite — with a look at both its out-of-the-box tools, and how Strongpoint expands on them.
 Watch the full webinar: NetSuite System Notes vs. Strongpoint Change Logs , or read on for a quick overview of six of the most important tools in your NetSuite account now.